 Coming from a storied season of wins all around the world, Gavi comes to Blue Ribbon for 2018 to ride with the friends he grew up with, racing side by side at his hometown races in the NYC area.
 Gavi enjoys close friendships with everybody he races with, from local sprinters to Tour de France breakaway specialists.
 His exploits in China and beyond are nothing short of legend which will set him up well for the next chapter in his racing career – donning the Blue Ribbon kit.

 Thurstan works for Alphadyne Asset Management, a sponsor of the team.
 A displaced Londoner, he raced briefly with the CRCA in the early 2000s, and was Club Secretary then too.
 As a partner of Sakonnet Technology, he helped build the junior national racing team for which Gavriel Epstein and Phil Gaimon once rode.
 Thurstan has served on NYC Transportation Alternatives’ advisory board, and led their group rides for many years.
-Since 2013 he has organized a century TTT every fall along the Delaware River between Easton, PA and Trenton, NJ.
+Since 2013 he has organized a century TTT every Fall along the Delaware River between Easton, PA and Trenton, NJ.
 He is now exploring improving or creating roads, greenways and paths between the GWB and the new Tappan Zee Bridge, including a possible 22-mile rail-trail conversion on a disused line between North Bergen, NJ, and Nyack.
-Loves bikes with Reynolds steel tubing, gravel events, Gypsy in Nyack and Caffe Latte in Dobbs Ferry.
+Loves bikes with Reynolds steel tubing, gravel events, Boxer in Nyack and Caffe Latte in Dobbs Ferry.

 As Michael has been known to do, he compiled a short, personal montage from the past years of his life when he was asked to draft a team bio: There were wheels.
 Wheels everywhere.
 On the ground, in the air, in the grass beside the course.
 And then suddenly, I was down amongst the wheels.
 On the floor.
 Again.
 For the umpteenth time this season.
 I vowed to myself then and there that when this was all over, I was going to get a tattoo of training wheels on my ankle as a reminder of this stage in my life.
 For it would go on.
 C’est la vie – and I would be cat 1.
 I just needed to get through this particularly crashy stage of my life so that I could continue on my path towards greatness with some of my best friends along the way – Zach, Mark, Eli, Brendan and of course, my soulmate Lauren.
 I will get through it.
 I will upgrade and upgrade and upgrade again.
 I will spend countless hours spinning my cranks in hope of some glory known only to me only to up and leave it all behind and begin the entire process over again in some foreign land.
 But first, let me lay here amongst these wheels one last time.